-2.14.3 Maintaining Working Forests in an Urban-Affected Region cycled water and air.
+Urban populations require a constant inflow of natural services, such as food, fiber and freshly cycled water and air.
 These needs create economic incentives to use undeveloped land for farming and forestry to produce these goods.
-But many of the natural services, such as cycling of water and air or wildlife habitat, are not priced in a market where landowners can be financially rewarded for keeping land in forests.
-This lowers the ability of forest owners to compete as landholders when areas become more urbanized.
+But many of the natural services, such as cycling of water and air or wildlife habitat, are not priced in a market where landowners can be